sara-nl/2019-08-28-htdp-elixir/index.md

 <p id="who">
   <strong>Who:</strong>
-  The course is aimed at graduate students and other researchers, particularly from life sciences, who would like to know how to use a supercomputer.
+  The course is aimed at graduate students and other researchers, particularly from life sciences, who would like to know how a supercomputer can be used to accomplish everyday work.
   <strong>
     You don't need to have any previous knowledge of the tools that will be presented at the workshop.